 Everyone can benefit from a little time spent relaxing, exercising, or socializing in a park.
 If you’ve never explored Alafia River State Park, why not pay a visit this winter while the weather is mild and pleasant?

 And if you’re looking for a place to retire near Tampa, Florida, contact the Crossings at Riverview.
 Our welcoming community provides peace of mind for families and their loved ones by offering assisted living, respite care, and memory care services.
 Tour our community, meet our friendly staff, and see our amenities first-hand.
 Our beautiful facility sits on 12 acres overlooking the Alafia River.
 That setting provides a relaxing atmosphere, and our talented team has a commitment to cultivating a welcoming and vibrant community.
 Our goal is to make our community feel like home for all of our residents.
-To schedule a tour, call 813-296-6165 or contact us online.
+To schedule a tour, contact us online.
 We look forward to meeting you!